Sarah Brightman: 2011–2015: UNESCO, Dreamchaser and space tourism

 In early 2012, Brightman received the UNESCO Artist for Peace Award for her "commitment to humanitarian and charitable causes, her contribution, throughout her artistic career, to the promotion of cultural dialogue and the exchanges among cultures, and her dedication to the ideals and aims of the Organization".
 She was also appointed as Panasonic's global brand ambassador, and is the face of Panasonic's strategic partnership agreement with the UNESCO World Heritage Centre as she starred in their joint campaign, "The World Heritage Special," that was aired on the National Geographic Channel worldwide.

 On 10 October 2012, Brightman hosted a press conference in Moscow announcing her intention to become a space tourist on a future orbital spaceflight mission to the International Space Station (ISS) in partnership with Space Adventures, Ltd., a private space experiences company.
 Brightman was to have paid around £34 million for the trip, which she said she had paid herself.

-On 16 April 2013, Brightman's released her eleventh studio album, Dreamchaser.
+On 16 April 2013, Brightman released her eleventh studio album, Dreamchaser.
 The offering was inspired by her decision to become the first singer in outer space.
 This album was Brightman's first collaboration with producer Mike Hedges and Sally Herbert.
 It received acclaim from critics, many considering it Brightman's strongest work to date, and many pointed out the coherence of the song choices and the quality of Brightman's vocals.
 Dreamchaser was Brightman's first album to enter on the Billboard Independent Albums chart, became her seventh No. 1 album in the Billboard Top Classical Albums chart and made a strong debut in the Billboard 200 at No. 17 moving 20,358 copies on its first week of release.

 During the autumn season 2013, Brightman performed the Dreamchaser World Tour in Canada, Mexico, the United States, China, Japan, South Korea, Thailand, Hong Kong, Qatar, United Arab Emirates, Brazil, Chile, Argentina, Russia, Sweden, Ukraine, Latvia, Finland, Turkey and Bulgaria.
 The concert tour was very successful as it entered the list of the top-grossing tours in North America during the respective season.
 On 6 June, Brightman filmed a new PBS TV special entitled Sarah Brightman: Dreamchaser in Concert at Elstree Studios where she set up a competition so fans could have the chance of winning tickets to attend the exclusive filming.
 Dreamchaser in Concert aired on PBS on 3 August, with a setlist of twelve songs (plus two bonus songs) featuring both new songs and well-known favorites.

-On 13 May 2015, Brightman announced she had cancelled her trip to the International Space Station, citing family reasons.
+In 2014, she began training for a space tourism journey to the International Space Station.
+On 13 May 2015, she cancelled her trip to the International Space Station, citing family reasons.
 With her backup, Satoshi Takamatsu, also withdrawing from the flight, Kazakh cosmonaut Aidyn Aimbetov replaced Brightman on Soyuz TMA-18M.